andboss25/easy-spammer/README.md

 # easy-spammer
-very easy to use command line spammer , must have python just run main.bat and chose an option
+very easy to use command line spammer , must have python just run main.bat and chose an option  also the necesary libraries of course